brenofelips/brenofelips/README.md

   I am passionate about technology and always interested in learning something new.

-  I am a developer with over 3 years of experience working in software development using Java with Spring on the backend and ReactJS on the frontend.
-I       have a degree in Systems Analysis and Development, and my goal is to specialize in backend development, applying clean architecture and domain-driven       development (DDD) principles to deliver high-quality code, focusing on developing scalable and efficient solutions.
+  I am a developer with over 3 years of experience and my goal is to specialize in backend development, focusing on developing scalable and efficient solutions.

-  💻 Software Engineer at @radarsaude

 <div align="center">
   <img src="https://pokemon-status.vercel.app/?pokemon=pikachu&user=brenofelips&theme=pikachu">
 </div>